aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     - Pipeline invokes the CodeBuild Project to create IAM Identity Center resources by referring the JSON files in the s3 bucket and your repository.
     - Pipeline sends you approval emails to Reject or Approve changes to Identity Center.
     - Amazon EventBridge triggers email notifications via Amazon Simple Notification Service (SNS) on manual changes to Identity Center or in case of account changes in AWS Organizations and invokes CodeBuild Project to remove manual changes and revert back to baseline configuration.
-- **This solution works with both Control Tower and non Control Tower based landing zones.**
+- **This solution works with both Control Tower and non Control Tower (AWS Organizations) based landing zones.**

 ## Solution Implementation Instructions